nevragurses/GppLexer/README.md

 Both lexers  start the interpreter.
 It read one line at a time from the user and check if the input lexically correct while generating the tokens for later processing.

 All of rules about project is explaned in Homework 2 pdf file.

+To use these lexers, follow these instructions:

+a)For clisp lexer: Run the program like this: "clisp gpp_lexer.lisp" b)For flex lexer:  Firstly: "lex gpp_lexer.l"
+		   After: "gcc lex.yy.c"
+		   Then: "./a.out"

+2-Dollar sign($)  come to screen.

+3-Then if you want run file lexer you should enter "g++ filename .g++" . or if you want run terminal lexer you should enter only "g++"